 Guide to Campus Housing

 There are laundry rooms throughout the various Villages for residents.
 Residents will use their Seawolf ID card to access the laundry rooms and then will be able to wash and dry their clothes without having to use Wolfbucks or put coins in the machine.
-Starting in Fall 2015, residents will be able use the machines without the hassle of putting coins in the machine or purchasing Wolfbucks.
 As a resident you will just load your clothes, put the detergent in the machine, and press Start.
 Laundry facilities are for use by residents only.

 Lockout assistance is available to residents if they have locked themselves out of their residence, lost their Seawolf ID card, or the electronic reader is malfunctioning.
 Temporary cards can be issued during regular business hours at no cost in the Student Center Housing Office or at one of the Residential Card Kiosk machines.
 After hours, the Residential Card Kiosk is the primary method for getting a temporary card.
 If a resident is experiencing problems with the kiosk, then they will need to contact the neighborhood on-call CSA.